 Kenyan Drake (ADP 61.7)

 OK, I get it.
 Drake was a major disappointment in 2018, and it might be hard to go back to him if he burned you last year.
-Even in a down year, he still had over 1000 yards from scrimmage and nine TD’s on only 173 touches, which included 53 receptions.
+Despite a down year, he still had over 1000 yards from scrimmage and nine TD’s on only 173 touches, including 53 receptions.
 The guy can play.
 He just needs to get the ball in his hands more.

 Enter Chad O’Shea, the new Dolphins Offensive Coordinator.
 Since 2009, O’Shea has served as the Wide Receivers Coach for the Patriots, a team that clearly knows how to scheme the ball to the running back in the passing game.
 If he buys into Drake more than the previous regime did, Drake could easily surpass value at his early sixth round ADP.
 He’s a guy I will be looking to target as my third or fourth running back.